Canon XTi vs Panasonic FZ2500

 It is notable that the FZ2500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XTi does not provide wifi capability.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the XTi has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XTi has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XTi was succeeded by the Canon Xsi.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the XTi and FZ2500 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon XTi or the Panasonic FZ2500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.